If you want to improve your writing, and who doesn’t, one of the most important things is to know your readers.

 How to use the information

-Okay, you can’t know your readers individually.
-However, the data above can help you focus when you write.
+Of course, you can’t know your readers individually.
+But the data above gives you a clearer picture to keep in mind whenever you write.

-In my case, I try to imagine I am talking to a man and a woman between 25 and 45, looking for answers to questions.
+In my case, I imagine I am writing for a man and a woman between 25 and 45 who are looking for answers to their questions.

-They are keen to learn how to self-publish their first book or how to write better articles that will engage more readers.
+They want to learn how to self-publish their first book or how to write stronger articles that will engage more readers.

-Because my readers are younger than I had thought, they are also more tech-savvy and quickly adapt to new tools and technology.
+Because my audience is younger than I once thought, I also assume they are more tech-savvy and quick to adapt to new tools.

 How can you access your readers’ demographics?

-Google Analytics is the best free tool you can use to discover more about your readers.
+Google Analytics is one of the best free tools you can use to learn more about your readers.

-All you need to do is a Google search for:
+All you need to do is search online for:

-How to set up Google Analytics for (insert your platform)
+How to set up Google Analytics for [your platform]

-Searching for Tumblr will lead you to instructions to add Google Analytics to your Tumblr account.
+For example, if you use Tumblr, you will find instructions on how to add Analytics to your Tumblr account.

-If you are an author publishing teen romance, you want to attract young female readers.
+If you write teen romance, you want to attract young female readers.

-Contemporary romance appeals to a broader age range, but it is most likely to be a majority of women.
+Contemporary romance usually appeals to a broad age range but is often read mainly by women.

 Other ways to learn about your readers

-Whenever I get a comment or a contact message from my blog, I try to imagine the person.
+Whenever I receive a comment or a contact message on my blog, I take a moment to imagine the person behind it.

-One easy way is to look at the avatar or gravatar in the comments, as people often use photos on their profiles.
+One quick way is to look at the avatar or Gravatar, since many people use photos on their profiles.

-It doesn’t matter if you are a blogger, content marketer, author, or poet.
+It does not matter whether you are a blogger, content marketer, author, or poet.

 Does it work?